 3. Activities and interests

 Children with autism rarely play games or engage in imaginative play (e.g., playing make believe).
 Instead, they may use toys and other objects in unusual ways (e.g., lining up objects, spinning and flicking objects).
 They can become obsessed with an item such as a piece of string or a pencil and carry it around constantly, and may collect objects (e.g., stones, sticks, batteries).
-Both children and adults with ASD may also be more sensitive to touch and the taste or texture of some foods.
+Both children and adults with autism can also be more sensitive to touch and the taste or texture of some foods.
 Examples of this include rejecting a family member trying to give them a cuddle or insisting that all labels are cut off their clothes because the touch of them on their skin is unbearable.
 Some people with autism may also act as if they are insensitive to pain or changes in temperature so they may put their hand directly into a flame.
 They also dislike change and being in new situations.
-They may also show odd behaviour such as acting as if other people don’t exist, or doing things that cause them injury.
+They may also show behaviours such as acting as if other people don’t exist, or doing things that cause them injury.
 Examples include repetitive hand-flapping, spinning, rocking, walking on their toes and biting themselves.
 Behavioural problems including temper tantrums and aggression are also common.

 The severity of difficulties in these three areas varies across individuals.
 For example, a high functioning person with autism may have milder difficulties such as a fixation with certain topics of conversation and difficulty understanding facial expressions or gestures.
 In comparison, a low functioning person may have no verbal language, engage in self-injuring behaviour such as repeatedly banging his or her head against the wall, and need constant support in everyday activities such as dressing and preparing a meal.